 If applicable, please provide the name of the claims systems that applicant tested to demonstrate the systems’ ability to pay Medicare FFS payments.

-Provider Contracts Matrix
+CMS Provider Participation Contracts and/or Agreements Matrix

 Instructions for CMS Provider Participation Contracts and/or Agreements Matrix

-This matrix should be completed by MA applicants and should be use to reflect the applicants first tier, downstream and related entity contracts and/or agreements.
+This matrixmust be completed by MA applicants and should be use to reflect the applicants first tier, downstream and related entity contracts and/or agreements.

 Instructions: